SevenShepherd/SevenShepherd.github.io/_posts/2022-11-08-true-christian.markdown

 > 1Jn 3:6 Whosoever abides in him does not **practice** sin: and whosoever **practices** sin has not seen him, neither known him.
 Pretty powerful words.
 It should cause us to examine our own lives. **If I am living a life of practicing sin, I really don’t know Him.
 I really haven’t seen Him.
 If I really know Him, then I’m gonna be free from the practice of sin.**

 > 1Jn 3:8 **He that is practicing sin is of the devil**; for the devil sinneth from the beginning.
 And for this purpose the Son of God was manifested, that he might destroy the works of the devil.
-So again, don’t deceive yourself. <span style="color:#e65c00;">If you are **practicing** sin, living in sin, you are not of God</span>; you are a part of that rebellion against God, led by Satan.
+So again, don’t deceive yourself. <span style="color:#C70039;">If you are **practicing** sin, living in sin, you are not of God; you are a part of that rebellion against God, led by Satan.</span>

 <!-- > But don’t just listen to God’s word.
 You must do what it says.
 Otherwise, you are only fooling yourselves. &mdash; James 1:22